Description of Market Need:

 Description of Approach:

-The Compact Robotic Flow Control Valve differs from valves currently on the market in its small size, lightweight, low cost, and capability for proportional flow control.
-The CRFC Valve is a 3-way 3-position valve and utilizes a servo to implement a choking mechanism that proportionally lessens or widens the inlet opening of the latex tubing through which fluid will flow.
-The valve uses low-cost materials such as a 3D-printed casing, thin surgical latex tubing, canvas fabric, and a micro servo, and has a total mass of 28 grams.
-It is effective with affordable and small servo motors due to its high energy efficiency.
-The estimated average cost of the CRFC valve is around $10.00.
-A picture of the CRFC Valve prototype is shown in Figure 1.
+The CRFC Valve differs from valves currently on the market in its small size, lightweight, low cost, efficiency, and capability for proportional flow control.
+The CRFC Valve is a 3-way 3-position valve and utilizes a servo to implement a choking mechanism that proportionally lessens or widens the inlet opening of the latex tubing through which fluid flows.

 The CRFC valve can be configured to open or close the fluid tubes by any degree between fully closed and fully open.
-The degree of opening can be directly controlled by the rotation angle of the servo motor attachment.
-The motion of this attachment will increase or decrease tension in the strings constricting flow through the fluid tubes.
+The degree of opening can be directly controlled by the rotation angle of the servo motor.
+The servo increases or decreases tension in the strings constricting flow through the fluid tubes.
 With an increase in tension, the opening size becomes smaller, and with a decrease in tension, the opening gets larger.
-The fluid flow speed is linearly related to the size of the opening and is, therefore, linearly related to the angle rotation of the servo attachment.
-This function is demonstrated in Figure 2.
+The fluid flow is linearly related to the size of the opening and is, therefore, proportional to the angle rotation of the servo.